Auto Insurance

 When You Shouldn’t File a Claim

-This is counterintuitive advice, but it’s important: not every incident should result in a claim.
-Filing a claim — even one that’s not your fault — can trigger a premium increase at renewal.
-And two claims within a 3-year window can push your rates up significantly or even result in non-renewal.
+This is counterintuitive advice, but it matters: not every incident should result in a claim.
+Filing, even one that’s not your fault, can trigger a premium increase at renewal.
+Two claims within a 3-year window can push your rates up significantly or even result in non-renewal.

 ⚡ Pro Tip